-For all named executive officers except for Mr. Mangine, the sole performance measure for fiscal 2023 for purposes of both the non-equity and equity-based incentive arrangements was income before income taxes, adjusted to remove the impact of the gain on the sale of our bleach packaging assets and an additional adjustment related to the impact of higher interest rates.
-Because actual performance exceeded the target performance level but was under the maximum performance level, our named executive officers received payouts of 151% of the targeted payout level under the corporate performance measure of our annual non-equity incentive compensation arrangement.
-In addition, all of the named executive officers, including Mr. Mangine, earned 121% of the targeted number of shares of restricted stock issuable in settlement of the performance-based restricted stock units granted for fiscal 2023, as described below.
+For all named executive officers except for Mr. Lange, the sole performance measure for fiscal 2024 for purposes of both the non-equity and equity-based incentive arrangements was income before income taxes.
+Because actual performance exceeded the maximum performance level, our named executive officers received payouts of 200% of the targeted payout level under the corporate performance measure of our annual non-equity incentive compensation arrangement.
+In addition, all of the named executive officers, including Mr. Lange, earned 150% of the targeted number of shares of restricted stock issuable in settlement of the performance-based restricted stock units granted for fiscal 2024, as described below.

-For Mr. Mangine, our Vice President - Industrial, 50% of his incentive arrangement was the same measure of income before income taxes, but the performance measure for the remaining 50% of his incentive arrangement was an operational performance measure, of which gross profit is a component.
-Gross profit for our Industrial segment was \$68.1 million for fiscal 2023.
-The Compensation Committee utilized an operational measure of business unit profitability, which includes gross profit as a component of that profitability measure, as the performance measure for the business unit performance portion of the non-equity incentive compensation arrangement for Mr. Mangine.
-The actual performance against that operating measure was above target for the Industrial segment, and as a result Mr. Mangine received a payout equal to 184% of target under the business unit performance measure of our annual non-equity incentive compensation arrangement.
+For Mr. Lange, our Vice President - Water Treatment, 50% of his incentive arrangement was the same measure of income before income taxes.
+Because he is in charge of a segment, the performance measure for the remaining 50% of his incentive arrangement was an operational performance measure, of which gross profit is a component.
+The vice presidents of our other two segments have similar operational performance measures.
+Gross profit for our Water Treatment segment was \$98.5 million for fiscal 2024.
+The Compensation Committee utilized an operational measure of business unit profitability, which includes gross profit as a component of that profitability measure, as the performance measure for the business unit performance portion of the non-equity incentive compensation arrangement for Mr. Lange.
+The actual performance against that operating measure was above the maximum performance level for the Water Treatment segment, and as a result Mr. Lange received a payout equal to 200% of target under the business unit performance measure of our annual non-equity incentive compensation arrangement.

-2023 Performance Goals for Annual Non-Equity and Equity Awards
+2024 Performance Goals for Annual Non-Equity and Equity Awards

-Performance Measure Target Performance Level (in thousands) Actual Performance (in thousands) Percentage of Targeted Non- Equity Incentive Earned Percentage of Targeted Restricted Stock Earned Corporate Objective Income before income taxes \$73,475 \$81,011 151.3% 120.6% Business Unit Objective Industrial Group Operational Profitability Measure \$87,254 \$101,912 184.0% n/a
+Fiscal 2024 Performance-Based Compensation Goals Performance Measure Target Performance Level (in thousands) Actual Performance (in thousands) Percentage of Targeted Non- Equity Incentive Earned Percentage of Targeted Restricted Stock Earned Corporate Objective Income before income taxes \$74,250 \$104,128 200.0% 150.0% Business Unit Objective Water Treatment Group Operational Performance Measure \$56,732 \$70,799 200.0% n/a

-Determining Executive Compensation for Fiscal 2023
+Determining Executive Compensation for Fiscal 2024

 The Compensation Committee does not benchmark the total compensation or any individual element of compensation for our executives.
 It also does not apply a mechanical formula or target a specific amount relative to comparative data for any individual nor does it target a specific amount or relative weight for any component of compensation.
 Rather, the Compensation Committee members review and consider broad-based third-party survey data to understand current compensation practices, levels and structures and thereby inform its compensation decisions, but not to establish specific compensation parameters based on such data.
-In fiscal 2023, the broad-based survey data reviewed by the Compensation Committee was collected by independent compensation consultant McLagan, a compensation consulting business owned by AON; McLagan also provided the Compensation Committee with independent advice on industry practices.
-AON provided no other services to the company in fiscal 2023.
+In fiscal 2024, the broad-based survey data reviewed by the Compensation Committee was collected by the company's independent compensation consultant McLagan, which also provided the Compensation Committee with independent advice on industry practices.
+McLagan and AON provided no other services to the company in fiscal 2024.
 The Compensation Committee did not use the information provided to it by McLagan in a formulaic manner, but instead used the information to inform its judgment regarding the appropriate levels and components of total compensation for the company's executive officers.
 The Compensation Committee considered all elements of compensation together and utilized the members' experience and judgment in determining the total compensation opportunity and mix of compensation elements appropriate for each executive officer in light of our compensation objectives.